✔️ Can use the internet

 ❌ Internet features are not fully stable

-You should definitely give it a go if you are switching from iPhone.
+You should give it a go if you are not using it now.

 Service type: Messaging

 Supported platforms: Android & Web